Gaussian quadrature rules for composite highly oscillatory integrals: Introduction

 In this paper, we are concerned with the composite highly oscillatory integrals of the form

 where $g:[-1,1]\rightarrow\mathbb{R}$ is a nonnegative and smooth function and $\phi_{\omega}(x)=\sin(\omega x)$ or $\phi_{\omega}(x)=\cos(\omega x)$.
 Note that \eqref{CHOI} includes \eqref{eq:ExpSin} as a special case (i.e., $g(x)=e^{\kappa x}$).
-For such integrals, to the best of our knowledge, there are only few works have been conducted in the literature on their asymptotic expansion and numerical computations.
+For such integrals, to the best of our knowledge, only few works have been conducted in the literature on their asymptotic expansion and numerical computations.
 We mention the asymptotic and Filon-type methods developed in \cite{Iserles2011} and the nonlinear approximation methods developed in \cite{Beylkin2016}.
-However, each of these methods has its own disadvantage, such as the error of the asymptotic method is uncontrollable for a fixed $\omega$ and the Filon-type methods require the computation of higher order derivatives of $g(x)$ which is a notoriously difficult problem.
-As for the nonlinear approximation method, it is based on the nonlinear approximation to $f(x)$ by sums of complex exponentials and then evaluate the resulting integrals with generalized Gaussian quadrature, which is relatively expensive in applications.
+However, each of these methods has its own disadvantage, such as the error of the asymptotic method is uncontrollable for a fixed $\omega$ and the Filon-type methods require the computation of higher order derivatives of $g(x)$ which is a notoriously ill-conditioned problem (see \cite[Section~2.2]{Iserles2011}).
+As for the nonlinear approximation method, it is based on the nonlinear approximation to $f(x)$ by sums of complex exponentials and then evaluating the resulting integral with generalized Gaussian quadrature, which is relatively expensive in applications.

 The goal of this paper is to develop two Gaussian quadrature rules for computing the composite highly oscillatory integrals \eqref{CHOI}.
 The first one is guaranteed by the standard theory of orthogonal polynomials and it is optimal in the sense that an $n$-point quadrature rule integrates exactly whenever $f\in\mathcal{P}_{2n-1}$, where $\mathcal{P}_{k}$ denotes the space of polynomials of degree at most $k$ (i.e., $\mathcal{P}_{k}=\mathrm{span}\{1,x,\ldots,x^k\}$).
 We show that this rule is spectrally accurate whenever $f$ is sufficiently smooth.
 The second Gaussian quadrature rule is constructed with respect to a sign-changing function and thus the existence of this rule can not be guaranteed.
 We explore numerically several theoretical aspects of this Gaussian quadrature, including the trajectories of the quadrature nodes and the convergence rate of these nodes to the endpoints of the integration interval.
 Once the quadrature rule exists, we prove that it is optimal in the sense that the error of an $n$-point quadrature rule behaves like $O(\omega^{-n-1})$ as $\omega\rightarrow\infty$, and thus its accuracy improves rapidly as $\omega$ increases.